abriginets/wreckuests/README.md

 ![Logo](http://i.imgur.com/ZXQUpbq.png)

 ## What is this?
-PYg0odwin is a script, which allows you to simulate http-flood DDoS atacks.
+PYg0odwin is a script, which allows you to run HTTP-flood DDoS attacks.
 It's written in pure Python and uses proxy-servers as "bots".

 [Download](https://github.com/JamesJGoodwin/PYg0odwin/releases)